beneath-hq/beneath/docs/contributing/development-environment.md

 ### Configure environment variables

-- Copy `configs/example.env` into `configs/.development.env` and `configs/.test.env` and configure all variables (ask a core team member)
+- Copy `config/config.yaml` into `config/.development.yaml` and `config/.test.yaml` and configure all variables (ask a core team member)

-### Control backend

-- For development, run with `ENV=dev go run cmd/control/main.go`
-- If successful, you can access a GraphQL Playground at http://localhost:4000/playground

-### Gateway backend
+### Backend

-- Run with `ENV=dev go run cmd/gateway/main.go`
-- If successful, you can ping the gateway at http://localhost:5000/
+For development, run with `BENEATH_ENV=dev go run cmd/beneath/main.go start all` (if successful, you can access the control server playground at http://localhost:4000/playground and ping the data server at http://localhost:5000/)

-### Pipeline

-- Run with `ENV=dev go run cmd/pipeline/main.go`

-### Task queue

-- Run with `ENV=dev go run cmd/taskqueue/main.go`

 ### Frontend (UI)